Rimsha-Iqbal/agency-jekyll-theme/_portfolio/example.md

   thumbnail: ../assets/img/cake.jpg

 #what displays when the item is clicked:
-title: Pastel de Cumpleaños Personalizado
+title: Pasteles Personalizados
-subtitle: "Diseñado a tu medida para celebraciones especiales."
+subtitle: "Celebraciones Especiales"
 image: ../assets/img/cake1.jpg #main image, can be a link or a file in assets/img/portfolio
 alt: "Pastel decorado con crema y velas"